It is likely you’re reading this because you have an employee who has recently told you they have Multiple Sclerosis (MS).

 A person may be diagnosed with MS at any stage of their working life without impacting their expertise or value to the workplace.
 It would be prudent for an employer to be open to learning how this employee could best be supported – and thus retained – in the workplace.
 This is most often best achieved by opening dialogue with the employee by having a ‘can do’ attitude.

 For many people with MS, having a supportive employer is what enables them to remain, and thrive, in the workforce .

 Demonstrating an open, responsible and productive approach to people with MS (and those with other medical conditions and/or disability) fosters a positive workplace culture for all employees and presents an inclusive and socially responsible organisation to customers.

 Following my diagnosis, I had approximately 13 weeks off work, during which time I attended weekly physiotherapy, occupational therapy and speech therapy.

 I was able to significantly reduce my work hours albeit temporarily.
-My work have been open to the hours going up and down again based on my level of functioning.
-I’m currently working 20 hours a week, and will take leave again in September for round two of Lemtrada (MS Treatment).
+My work has been open to the hours going up and down again based on my level of functioning.
+I’m currently working 20 hours a week and will take leave again in September for round two of Lemtrada (MS Treatment).

 Sommer, 35 years old

 A study published in 2014 examined the types of psychological support that people with MS require after disclosure of their diagnosis to maintain their employment status.